meemknight/lowestleveldungeon/README.md

 # IMPORTANT!
   To ship the game:
   In Cmakelists.txt, set the PRODUCTION_BUILD flag to ON to build a shippable version of your game.
 This will change the file paths to be relative to your exe (RESOURCES_PATH macro), will remove the console, and also will change the aserts to not allow people to debug them.
 To make sure the changes take effect I recommend deleting the out folder to make a new clean build!

+# Coding Guides !!!

+	- Keep the code procedural and data oriented.

+	- Try to use CamelCase, and FULL_CAPS_WITH_UNDERSCORE for constants.

+	- Classes start with capital letter.

+	- Use structs rather than classes.

+	- Use the provided assertion function to safeguard your code. (permaassert / permaassertcomment)

+	- Objects shouldn't use desctructors, rather init and clear methods.

+	- Preffer functions rather than objects, create objects if it makes sense (you need to save some data)

+	- Systems will probably be objects, if so, pass them around by refference.

+	- You should add stuff in the gameLayer folders, not platform folders.
+And you probably shouldn't touch anything in the playform folders.

+	- Put the files like game textures in the resources folder, to reffer to them always use the RESOURCES_PATH macro_

+	- Use #pragma region to structure the code better

+	- The entry point is main.cpp (the real one is glfwMain.cpp but you shouldn't make changes there)

+	- Use todos in the code, and also put your name when you use them.
+EG //todo (LLGD): add minecraft S*X update

+	- The ingame size of a tile is 1

+	- A box is stored in a vec4 and works like this: {X, Y, Width, Height}, this includes player position box, and rendering things